britishtea/spotify-metadata/README.md

 # What is it?

-This gem lets you access the [Spotify Metadata API](http://developer.spotify.com/en/metadata-api/overview/) easily.
+**spotify-metadata** is a Ruby gem that lets provides easy acces to the [Spotify Metadata API](http://developer.spotify.com/en/metadata-api/overview/).

 # Usage